Reviewed by Grant M. Comer, M.D., M.S.

 Uveitis means inflammation of the uvea, or the middle layer of the eye.
 The uvea consists of three structures: the iris, the ciliary body, and the choroid (see Anatomy of the Eye).
 Inflammation occurring in any of these three structures is termed "uveitis."

 Inflammation in uveitis may involve any but not necessarily all of these three structures.
 Depending upon which structures are inflamed, uveitis may be further categorized into one of three main diagnoses:

 • Choroiditis or posterior uveitis

 In uveitis, different combinations of these symptoms may be present, depending on which part of the eye is inflamed, including:

 - Blurry vision

-These symptoms may come on suddenly, and you may not experience any pain.
 The symptoms described above may not necessarily mean that you have uveitis.
-However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.
+However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.

-Treatment may include steroid eyedrops, injections, or pills, as well as eyedrops to dilate the pupil and reduce pain.
+Treatment for uveitis may include: steroid eye drops, injections, or pills, as well as eye drops to dilate the pupil and reduce pain.
 More severe cases of uveitis may even require treatment with chemotherapeutic agents to suppress the immune system.